silverbulletmd/silverbullet/libraries/Library/Std/Config.md

   ui = { category = "Editor", label = "Short wiki links", priority = 1 },
 })

+config.define("linkWriteFormat", {
+  description = "How SilverBullet writes wiki links it generates: 'shortest' uses the bare page name when that name is unique in the space and the full path when it is not, 'shortest-suffix' writes the shortest path suffix that still uniquely identifies the page instead of the full path, 'full-path' always writes the full path", type = "string", enum = { "shortest", "shortest-suffix", "full-path" }, default = "shortest", ui = { category = "Editor", label = "Link write format", priority = 2 }, })

 config.define("frontmatterFolding", {
   description = "Configure folding behavior for YAML frontmatter at the top of pages", type = "object",